zrajnis/eLearning/README.md

 # eLearning

-eLearning portal dedicated to providing classes for web technologies.<br>
+eLearning portal dedicated to providing courses for web technologies.<br>
-Its oriented towards social aspect, enabling users to create their own classes and share their knowledge!
+Its oriented towards social aspect, enabling users to create their own courses and share their knowledge!

 To run this project:
 1. Install Visual Studio 2015 or higher